-Why premature babies feel stressed in the NICU
+Why sick or premature babies feel stressed in the NICU

-They can have acute stress and pain from having heel pricks, being ventilated, having an IV inserted or even just being washed.
+They can have stress and pain from having heel pricks, being ventilated, having tubes inserted into their veins or even just being washed.

-Living in a noisy and bright environment and having lots of people coming and going all the time is also very uncomfortable for tiny and extremely sensitive premature babies.
+Living in a noisy and bright environment and having people coming and going all the time is also very uncomfortable for sick or premature babies.
 This is because they’re used to being in the womb where it’s warm and dark, and sounds are muted.

-By watching how your baby behaves and responds to her environment, you can learn to read your premature baby’s body language.
+By watching how your baby behaves and responds to their environment, you can learn to read your baby’s body language.
 This will help you tell when your baby is feeling stressed or uncomfortable.

-Your premature baby’s nurse is always watching for signs of stress and discomfort in your baby.
+Your sick or premature baby’s nurse is always watching for signs of stress and discomfort in your baby.

-These signs might be changes in your baby’s heartbeat, breathing or blood pressure, and changes in the way your baby is behaving.
+These signs might be changes in your baby’s heartbeat, breathing or blood pressure.
+Signs also include changes in your baby’s behaviour.
 For example, your baby might be making jerky movements or crying.

-The nurse manages your baby’s pain by giving him medications or sugar water, or by changing his environment.
-For example, the nurse might give your baby a dummy, wrap or unwrap him, or turn down the lights.
+The nurse manages your baby’s pain by giving them medications or sugar water, or by changing their environment.
+For example, the nurse might give your baby a dummy, wrap or unwrap your baby, or turn down the lights.

-Calming your premature baby in the NICU: what you can do
+Calming sick or premature babies in the NICU: what you can do

-If your baby is in an incubator and you see signs that she doesn’t seem happy, you can help her stay relaxed and calm.
+If your sick or premature baby is in an incubator and you see signs that they’re upset, you can help them stay relaxed and calm.
 The key is to watch your baby’s reactions.

 If what you do seems to calm your baby, keep doing it.
 If it doesn’t, stop.

-- giving your baby a dummy to suck – you can use a dummy even if your baby is ventilated
+- Give your baby a dummy to suck – you can use a dummy even if your baby is ventilated.

-- positioning or nesting your baby so that he can’t jerk around too much but can still suck his fingers
+- Position or nest your baby so that they can’t jerk around too much but can still suck their fingers.

-- gently touching your baby by putting your hands on his head and bottom
+- Gently touch your baby by putting your hands on their head and bottom.

-- stopping or slowing your touch, quietening your voice, dimming lights or making things quieter if your baby seems overwhelmed
+- Stop or slow your touch, quieten your voice, dim the lights or make things quieter if your baby seems overwhelmed.

-- giving your baby kangaroo care, if the hospital staff say he’s ready.
+- Give your baby kangaroo care, if the hospital staff say your baby is ready.
 Even ‘medically unstable’ babies can be more stable while receiving kangaroo care.

-If your baby is older and you’re handling her, she might feel stressed because of the handling.
-You can help her relax and feel calm by stopping handling her or slowing down what you’re doing.
+If you’re handling your baby, they might feel stressed because of the handling.
+You can help them relax and feel calm by stopping handling them or slowing down what you’re doing.

-Hearing his mother’s voice can improve a premature baby’s feeding, lower his heart rate, improve the oxygen level in his blood, and produce a calm, alert state, even if his hearing is still developing.
+Hearing parents’ voices can improve a sick or premature baby’s feeding, lower their heart rate, improve the oxygen level in their blood, and produce a calm, alert state, even if their hearing is still developing.

 Working with NICU staff

-It’s a good idea to ask the NICU staff about the NICU policy on minimising stress, pain and disruption for premature babies.
-The policy will say what staff can do to keep your premature baby’s world as gentle as possible.
-It might be things like reducing noise and light, giving pain relief or organising your baby’s care to fit in with her sleep.
+It’s a good idea to ask the NICU staff about the NICU policy on minimising stress, pain and disruption for sick or premature babies.
+The policy will say what staff can do to keep your baby’s world as gentle as possible.
+It might be things like reducing noise and light, giving pain relief or organising your baby’s care to fit in with their sleep.